 Check out this vintage advertisement for Esquire Lano Wax!

-Bear-ly Containing Our Excitement
+We Can Bear-ly Contain Our Excitement

 This week, we would like to showcase a Ruth Van Tellingen Bendel Bear Salt and Pepper Shaker found at the Service Road construction project.
 Although we do not have both, this artifact is one of a set of two interlocking figurines!